lsst-dm/dmtn-007/README.rst

 DMTN-007 Dipole characterization for image differencing
 #######################################################

-An ianalysis of the cdipole measurement task as currently applied in the LSST image differencing pipeline.
+An analysis of the dipole measurement task as currently applied in the LSST image differencing pipeline.

 View this technote at http://dmtn-007.lsst.io or see a preview of the current version in `this repo`_